 Las Vegas is the place to go to see the biggest-name DJs at multi-million dollar super clubs.

 Vegas has plenty of clubs that cater to different tastes, from hip-hop to country to good old rock-n-roll.

 Keep reading for our nightclub recommendations and tips.

-OMNIA is the hottest nightclub in Vegas right now, and it is as much an over-the-top Vegas spectacle as it is a superclub with multiple resident A-list DJs including Tiësto, Zedd, and Calvin Harris.
+OMNIA is the best nightclub in Vegas, and it is as much an over-the-top Vegas spectacle as it is a superclub with multiple resident A-list DJs pre-COVID (2019) including Tiësto, Zedd, and Calvin Harris.
 Perhaps we will see the return of some resident DJs later in 2021.

 At 75,000 square feet, it’s one of the largest clubs in the world, and includes an outstanding outdoor terrace overlooking the Strip.
 The massive space is three stories tall, and the 65-foot-tall ceiling dome actually holds a 33-foot-wide, 22,000-pound kinectic chandelier consisting of eight massive concentric rings controlled with motion tracking, each moving independently in sync with the music.

 The Heart of OMNIA, a separate club inside the club, is open format.